microsoft/web-attestation-sample/doc/uwa-spec.md

 ### First issuance message

 The Issuer can issue U-Prove tokens to the User by continuing the issuance protocol.
-It decides on the number of tokens `N` to issue (up to `n`), creates a unique session ID for the issuance, creates (or reuses) a refresh identifier that a User can present to obtain new tokens in a subsequent issuance requests, sets the token expiration date (number of days since the Unix epoch), and optionally sets the label value (one of the numeric keys contained in the `lblType` object in its parameters' specification field).
+It decides on the number of tokens `N` to issue (up to `n`), creates a unique session ID for the issuance, creates (or reuses) a refresh identifier that a User can present to obtain new tokens in a subsequent issuance requests, selects the parameters to use (identified by its identifier `kid`), sets the token expiration date (number of days since the Unix epoch), and optionally sets the label value (one of the numeric keys contained in the `lblType` object in its parameters' specification field).
 The `[ISSUER_URL]`, expiration, and label values are then encoded in the U-Prove Token Information field, a JSON object of this form:
 ```
 {
     iss: string,